ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 but rather that apparent differences in counts between conditions are reflected as a consistent trend over multiple TA sites in a gene.
 This is a recommended practice.*

-Once a combined_wig file is prepared, it is often useful to :ref:`assess data quality <Quality Control>`.
+Once a combined_wig file is prepared, it can be used to :ref:`assess data quality <transit_quality_control>`.
 There are two methods available.
-First, there is a :ref:`tnseq_stats` command, which will calculate various metrics for each sample, include saturation (density, percent of TA sites with non-zero insertions), mean read count (NZmean), as well as skewness and other statistics of the read-count distribution (for diagnositic purposes).
+First, there is a :ref:`tnseq_stats <tnseq_stats>` command, which will calculate various metrics for each sample, include saturation (density, percent of TA sites with non-zero insertions), mean read count (NZmean), as well as skewness and other statistics of the read-count distribution (for diagnostic purposes).
 This can be run at the command-line and in the GUI.
 Also, plots of read-count distributions can be generated for selected samples in the GUI (again, helpful for identifying highly skewed samples).
-A discussion about skewed samples, problems they cause, and what to do about them can be found :ref:`HERE <Quality Control>`.
+A discussion about skewed samples, the problems they cause, and what to do about them can be found :ref:`here <transit_quality_control>`.

 (also mention can do corrplots and scatterplots?)